 We lived there for two amazing months.
 Here are some of our favorite things about it:

 - The Neighborhood Feel: There aren’t many “highlights” in Envigado, but it’s a great place to wander.
-There are kids playing on the streets, old men sitting and drinking on tables watching life pass by, and crazy Christmas displays in December.
+Kids play on the streets, old men sit on tables drinking guaro while watching life pass by, and crazy Christmas displays decorate the whole town in December.
 And nowhere did we feel safer.

 - The Restaurants: There’s a fine-dining area called La Calle de la Buena Mesa, where you can pick where to eat based on your cravings that evening.
 In super neighborhoody El Dorado are some of our favorite spots like Pedacito de Amor and Pizzeria Burro.
 And there are La Gloria de Gloria and Trifasico with their enormous slabs of meat.